thentenaar/mmm/README.md

 files should be applied.
 This source assumes that all migrations begin with a numeric designation, for example: ``1-init.sql``;
 and will be arranged in numerical order.
 This is the default source.
 Revisions correspond to the files' designations.
+The seed file will be added as revision "0", thus migrations must start from 1.

 The ``git`` source uses a git repository for determining the order in which migrations should be applied.
 With this source, the files